ychan05/money-for-masterminds/docs/DesignDoc.md

 ![image](https://github.com/RIT-SWEN-261-07/team-project-2235-swen-261-07-h-lowercase_h/assets/77934108/7355ffc7-bbf7-480d-8327-d455a2719039)

-We can refactor our css files to include generic font families.
-We could also ensure that any unsued imports, classes, or functions are removed from our project.
+We can refactor our CSS files to include generic font families.
+We could also ensure that any unused imports, classes, or functions are removed from our project.
+We can also improve our design by making sure that we remove any duplicate functions and methods by moving them to interfaces or any superclasses.

 ## Testing